GDQuest/godot-addons/addons/gdquest_sparkly_bag/README.md

 The collection includes:

-- Autoloads added/removed automatically when enabling/disabling the plugin:

-  - Background injector for a unified 2D look.
-It loads an image located at `autoloads/background_injector/background.png`.

 - A post import script for GLTF resources that cleans up any inconsistencies with naming conventions and adds support for `AnimatableBody3D` convention via the `-anim` suffix.
 - A utility library called `SparklyBagUtils`.